chipsalliance/aib-phy-hardware/v2.0/rev1.1/dv/sims/README.txt

    The leader is 40 bit register mode in 1GHZ
    The Follower is 2xFIFO mode with 80 bit or
                    1XFIFO mode with 40 bit
+   This is only used to connect a legacy leader AIB 1.0 to BCA AIB2.0 Follower.
+   In this case, the BCA AIB2.0 HM is rotated physically.
+Ch0 <-> Ch23 ...
 ==========================================================
 command to run
 ./run_compile_m1bca